How to Estimate Crack Filler Before an Epoxy Job

 How do I measure crack depth accurately?

-Don’t eyeball it — insert a thin nail or probe into the crack to feel where it actually bottoms out.
+Don’t eyeball it.
+Insert a thin nail or probe into the crack to feel where it actually bottoms out.
 Cracks are very often deeper than they appear from the surface, and depth has a direct, linear effect on the volume needed.

 How much waste allowance should I add?